hellvinz/purgerd/README.md

 then

 `
-go get github.com/hellvinz/purger
+go get github.com/hellvinz/purgerd
 `

 Logging
 =======

-the purger logs to syslog
+the purgerd logs to syslog